 Born in Boston, Massachusetts, Thomas grew up listening to his parents James Taylor and Jim Croce albums, but began his musical performance journey as a drummer in his high school jazz band.
 After high school Thomas played drums in the electronic jam band Get Weird, as well as the jazz/classical fusion project Zubabu, before attending Berklee College of Music.
 During his time there Thomas’ musical interests continued to expand while the acoustic roots of his childhood bloomed and he graduated with a dual major Songwriting and Electronic Production & Design degree.

-Woundikin’s debut EP “So It Goes”, a six song collection of original solo singer-songwriter indie folk music, will be released spring 2020.
+Woundikin’s debut EP “So It Goes”, a six song collection of original solo singer-songwriter indie folk music, will be released fall 2020.